 The guy looks surprised.

 ‘I know!’
 I say.
-‘You’d have thought my parents would have called a halt after him.’
+‘You’d have thought my parents would’ve called a halt after him.’

 It occurs to me that I’m effectively talking about my parents’ sex life to a complete stranger.
 He laughs, and introduces himself.

 ‘That’s an unusual name,’ I say.

 ‘There’s a Bollywood star with the same name.’